Table of Contents

-We have assumptions and value judgements about ourselves which are relatively stable in a mentally healthy individual.
-This self-concept develops from social experiences in different areas (school, sports, university, social relationships, etc.) and is significantly shaped in childhood and adolescence.
-Many scientists divide this self-concept into two parts:
+We have assumptions and value judgments about ourselves, which is required in a mentally healthy individual.
+Self-concept develops from social experiences in different areas (school, sports, university, social relationships, etc.) and is significantly shaped in childhood and adolescence.
+Many scientists divide self-concept into 2 parts:

-- Cognitive descriptive component (Example: “I master German grammar quite well.”)
+- Cognitive descriptive component (Example: “I have mastered the German language quite well.”)

-- Emotional evaluative component (Example: “I am satisfied with my average grade in the extremely difficult exam.”)
+- Emotional evaluative component (Example: “I was satisfied with my average grade on that extremely difficult exam.”)